Ensuring the Educational Stability of Students in Foster Care

 - Consider establishing peer-to-peer networks to keep youth connected to friends and classmates during remote and blended learning.

-- Monitor the attendance and engagement of youth in foster care, especially when using remote or blended learning models.
+- Monitor the attendance and engagement of youth in foster care, especially when using remote or blended education delivery models.
 If a student in foster care is experiencing a change in placement, educational stability is vital to his or her overall well-being and success.
 See the Ohio Department of Education’s Attendance Considerations for Remote Learning Plans.

 How can school districts and child welfare agencies collaborate for “best interest determination” meetings?